atreyasha/i3-balance-workspace/docs/develop.md

     2.  loosen pypi i3ipc version bound to allow more generous installations

+    3.  apply same python-i3ipc bounds on the PKGBUILD

-    3.  clean code structure for repository once tests are added
+    4.  clean code structure for repository once tests are added

-    4.  look into more efficient workspace tree refreshing with connection to private i3ipc sync function
+    5.  look into more efficient workspace tree refreshing with connection to private i3ipc sync function

 2. Long-term